Guide: Moving to Finland

 Other points to remember

-Below you will find guidance on bringing in removal goods, pets and cars as well as on language courses, banking and making various types of contracts.
+Below you will find guidance on bringing in removal goods, pets and a care as well as on language courses, banking and making various types of contracts.

 You can find answers to questions about removal goods on the page Customs rules in Finland.
 You can find information on travelling with pets on the page Travelling to Finland with dogs or cats.